fredollinger/GCC54-BUILD/README.md

 A script to build gcc-5.4 from scratch.

+## Why Do This?

+Most people probably don't want to build their own toolchain.

+You might be interested if but if you're interested in customizing your version of gcc, if your distro does not have this version and you need it or if you'd just like to learn an experiment with open source compilers.

+I really enjoyed getting this to work.

 ## What This Does

 This will try to build gcc-5.4 from scratch and install it in /usr/local/x86_64-local-gcc-5.4.0.